pulumi/terraform-provider-digitalocean/docs/data-sources/ssh_keys.md

 Get information on SSH Keys for use in other resources.

-This data source is useful if the SSH Keys in question are not managed by Terraform or you need to utilize any of the SSH Keys' data.
+This data source is useful if the SSH Keys in question are not managed by the provider or you need to utilize any of the SSH Keys' data.

 Note: You can use the [`digitalocean_ssh_key`](droplet) data source to obtain metadata